pandastream/panda_gem/README.md

     or Panda.configure({:access_key => ....})

-### Inside a Rails app with a main account or using Heroku
+### Inside a Rails app with a main account or using Heroku Addon

 Heroku will store your credentials as an environment variable called PANDASTREAM_URL.
 You can find more information on [Heroku config variable docs](http://docs.heroku.com/config-vars)